poker-ssh/website/README.md

 - Help players rules of poker
 - Show part of our story in why we made the game
 - To have a nice place to share our game to the world.
+- To show people the status of the server for the game
+- An external link to a website with the status of the servers

 ## Poker Over SSH Game